3rd-planet/vscode-larapint/README.md

 **This setting is entirely optional**

-if you would like to unable format on save.
+if you would like to enable format on save.
 Add the following line to the `settings.json`

 ```json
 "editor.laravel.pint.enabled": true
 ```

-This will unable pint format on save for the current file.
+Pint will format the current file each time it is saved.

 **Enjoy!**